 - Group owner(s): This option is only available when you do a review on a team or group.

 If you choose either Managers of users or Group owner(s), you can also specify a fallback reviewer.
 Fallback reviewers are asked to do a review when the user has no manager specified in the directory or if the group doesn't have an owner.

-For Privileged Access Groups (Preview), you must select Group owner(s).
+For PIM for Groups (Preview), you must select Group owner(s).
 It is mandatory to assign at least one fallback reviewer to the review.
 The review will only assign active owner(s) as the reviewer(s).
 Eligible owners are not included.
 If there are no active owners when the review begins, the fallback reviewer(s) will be assigned to the review.